rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 \
 \
 \
-*Do any populations appear to have more loci out of HWP than the other two?
+*Does any population appear to have more loci out of HWP than the other two?
 If so, which one?
 What processes could be operating to cause one population to have more loci out of HWP than the other populations?*